CouchCMS/Documentation/src/contents/concepts/paypal.md

 Exiting
 ```

 The snippet above shows a successful transaction.
-If you find any error being reported in the log, you'll need to investigate it further.<br/>
+If you find any error being reported in the log, you'll need to investigate it further.
 This should give you a fair idea as to what PayPal sends back as details of the transaction and what goes on while processing an IPN.

 Once we are sure that the IPN is being handled properly, we can now go ahead and make [__*paypal\_processor*__](../../tags-reference/paypal_processor.html) do whatever is supposed to be done on successfully getting paid for a product.
 We'll assume we are to send the buyer an email with a link to the item he bought.